Getting Information About the DSP Filters

 You could determine the filter parameter values by selecting each one and looking in the Properties window, but using the filter report feature is easier and quicker.
 To see the filter report, activate the Config View and right-click on the Config 1 icon just underneath the topmost Configurations icon.
 Select Show Filter Report from the context window.
 This will open up a tabbed text window with the information you'll need to enter into the software of your DSP.
 If there are many filters, such as in this project, this could get tedious.

-Some DSP vendors, such as miniDSP, support a special text format which allows you to copy and paste all the parameter values for an entire filter channel into the software to configure all the filters in that channel at once.
+Some DSP vendors, such as miniDSP, support a special text format which allows you to either copy and paste or import a text file containing all the parameter values for an entire filter channel at once.
 MSO supports the miniDSP format, but you'll need to enable it in the application options.
 Select Tools, Application Options from the main menu.
 On the left side of the Application Options dialog, select Hardware and Filter Reports.
-Check the checkbox labeled Include biquad information in filter reports.
-This activates the Sample rate selection radio buttons and the Biquad limit combo box.
-Be sure to choose the sample rate and the number of biquads per channel used by the actual hardware.
-For the purposes of the tutorial, choose 48 kHz for the Sample rate and 6 for the Biquad limit.
+Check the checkbox labeled Enable miniDSP-specific biquad reporting and file export.
+This activates the Sample rate selection radio buttons and other controls that allow you to set the input, output and crossover biquad limits.
+Be sure to choose the correct sample rate and maximum number of biquads per channel allowed by the actual hardware.
+For the purposes of the tutorial, choose 48 kHz for the Sample rate and 6 for the input and output biquad limits.
+Uncheck the checkbox labeled Use crossover biquads if output biquad limit exceeded.
 In the Config 1 filters text view containing the filter report, right-click and choose Refresh from the context menu.
 This will cause the filter report to be updated with the biquad information.
 Pressing Page Down a few times will take you to the part of the filter report containing the information about the biquads and other related information.
 The portion for Sub Channel 1 should look as below.

 Sub Channel 1: